RISHIT-ANAND/ISTE-HACKTOBER-21_THE-ALGO-COMPANION/CP RAGE/RECURSION/SOLVED EXAMPLES/README.md

 # :keyboard:CODE + PICTORIAL ILLUSTRATIONS:

-> Shown below is a pictorial represetation of base condition and call stack for factorial of a number.
+> <h3> Shown below is a pictorial represetation of base condition and call stack for factorial of a number. </h3>

-<h2> The code is provided in the
+<h2> :star:The code is provided in the

 [Factorial File](https://github.com/RISHIT-ANAND/ISTE-HACTOBER-21--DRAFT/blob/main/CP%20RAGE/RECURSION/SOLVED%20EXAMPLES/FACTORIAL)</h2>